The daughter of "Don Ramon" shared a photo of the playwrights of his father: "How not extrañarte"

 It should be noted that, as Carmen Valdez, Miguel Valdez, grandson of don Ramon, as usual, to share when unpublished photographs of the artist in their social networks.

-For example, in November last year, when Ramon Valdes castle, the second grandson of the artist, published the photograph of an unknown grandfather’s brother Manuel “Crazy” Valdes appears, sharing with team members Chespirito.
+For example, in November last year, when Ramon Valdes castle, the second grandson of the artist, published the photograph of an unknown grandfather’s brother Manuel “Crazy” Valdes appears, sharing with members of the company Chespirito.

+The occasion in which Roberto gómez bolaños was present in his role In the “FAQ” (Photo: instagram)

 “Photos, original.
 I really don’t know where you found it.
 But it seems to me that this is the home of one of the members of the troupe In FAQ 8, does anyone know who else?
 See who’s playing in the pictures.
-Hugs for all” Ramon wrote of the image.
+Hug to all,” wrote Ramon from the image.

 Ramón valdés had ten children and three marriages, he died 8 August 1988 at the age of 64 from stomach cancer.
 Throughout his life, he was a merchant, manufactured wood furniture, and served as a chauffeur, among other activities.
 And if you still have not reached the end of the month, was his sister Rosalia Valdes or successful Tin so those who helped him, to give him the money.

-Said several times, feel, honey, maybe it would have been that his presence beyond the screen of the guys: “Baby and I still chavito: I have a child’s character and chavitos understand me”.
+Said several times, feel, honey, maybe it would have been that his presence beyond the screen of the guys: “baby and I still chavito: I have a child’s character and chavitos understand me well.”
 Modest, without work, without money to pay the rent, something naughty, his sensitivity and love for Chilindrina that in real life that you have chosen as godfather of the wedding, it turned out, the don Ramon in one of the characters queribles and inevitable, from FAQ 8.

 I CONTINUE TO READ